aliasrobotics/RVD/README.md

 <a href="http://www.aliasrobotics.com"><img src="https://pbs.twimg.com/profile_images/1138735160428548096/px2v9MeF.png" align="left" hspace="8" vspace="2" width="200"></a>

-This repository contains Alias Robotics' Robot Vulnerability and Database (RVD), an attempt to register and record robot vulnerabilities, weaknesses and exposures.
+This repository contains Alias Robotics' Robot Vulnerability and Database (RVD), an attempt to register and record robot vulnerabilities and weaknesses.

 Vulnerabilities are rated according to the [Robot Vulnerability Scoring System (RVSS)](https://github.com/aliasrobotics/RVSS).
-For a discussion regarding terminology and the difference between robot vulnerabilities, robot weaknesses or robot exposures refer to [Appendix A](#appendix-a-vulnerabilities-weaknesses-bugs-and-more).
+For a discussion regarding terminology and the difference between robot vulnerabilities, robot weaknesses or robot bugs refer to [Appendix A](#appendix-a-vulnerabilities-weaknesses-bugs-and-more).

 **Alias Robotics supports hacker-powered robot security in close collaboration with original robot manufacturers.
 By no means we encourage or promote the unauthorized tampering with running robotic systems.
 This can cause serious human harm and material damages.**